billsix/cprogrammingbook/doc/09-Libraries.rst

 When all the arguments have been processed, the va_end function should be called.
 This will prevent the va_list supplied from being used any further.
-If va_end is not used, the behaviour is undefined.
+If va_end is not used, the behavior is undefined.

 The entire argument list can be re-traversed by calling va_start again, after calling va_end.
 The va_end function is declared as